im-only-using-this-to-share-files/latformer/README.md

-ok so how thi works is you- actually hold on i got a template for this
+ok so how this works is you- actually hold on i got a template for this

-"To Play The Game
+To Play The Game

 1. Press on the green button that says code